-Rowland Hall students have celebrated Candle and Carol, a holiday concert and service at the Cathedral Church of St. Mark, each December since 1922.
-This beautiful and thoughtful service includes many student performances and a homily.
+Rowland Hall students have participated in Candle and Carol, a holiday concert and service at the Cathedral Church of St. Mark, each December since 1922.
+This beautiful and thoughtful service includes student performances and a homily.

 The Winter Sports program officially began in 1965.
 All students, first grade through their middle school years, enjoy this Friday afternoon program during January and February, when they can choose to ski, snowboard, bowl, ice skate, and more, with their peers and teachers.

 During an Upper School morning meeting each February since 2009, the Upper School Student Council has presented distinguished graduates with its Alumni Hall of Fame Awards.
 A student inaugurated this award, and its recipients are chosen each year by the Student Council to honor alumni for their contributions to their former school community and the community-at-large through their professions and service.
 Honorees to date have been Anthony Sweet '60, Bonnie Phillips '60, Kristi Terzian Cumming '85, Michael Billings '97, Morgan Sorensen '07, Peter Billings, Jr. '63, Kelly Hannah '90, Christina Nielson Zidow '99, Tim Brown, '85, Erica Trauba, '03, Nancy Borgenicht '60, Eric Oehlerich '94, Terri Kindness '92, Luke Flockerzi '97, Sam McConnell '95, and Keely Kelleher '03.